-We regularly assess Telstra’s performance to determine whether it has met the requirements set out in the Agreement.
+We regularly assess Telstra's performance to determine whether it has met the requirements set out in the Agreement.
 The performance criteria are based on fixed-line and payphone standards and benchmarks made under the Telecommunications (Consumer Protection and Service Standards) Act 1999 (TCPSS Act).
+Performance information after 1 July 2016 is contained in the relevant Departmental Annual Reports.
 Performance information prior to 1 July 2016 is contained in Telecommunications Universal Service Management Agency (TUSMA) Annual Reports.

 In accordance with s.71 and s.72 of the TCPSS Act, the Department is required to maintain publicly-available registers of contracts and grants, including the Agreement, on its website.
 Details required to be published include:

 - the name of the contractor/grant recipient;

 - the value and duration of the contract/grant; and

 - a description of the scope of services required – in this case, under Module B – STS USO and Module C- Payphones USO, of the Agreement.

 The register of contracts and grants is available online.

 Productivity Commission Report into the Telecommunications Universal Service Obligation

 USO arrangements were originally put in place before the widespread use of mobile and broadband services.
 In April 2016, the Government requested the Productivity Commission (PC) undertake an inquiry into the future direction of the USO in an evolving telecommunications market.